Huston–Tillotson University

-Huston–Tillotson University (HT) is a private historically black university in Austin, Texas.
-Established in 1875, Huston–Tillotson University was the first institution of higher learning in Austin.
+Huston–Tillotson University (HT) is a private historically black university in Austin, Texas, United States.
+Established in 1875, it was the first institution of higher learning in Austin.
 The university is affiliated with the United Methodist Church, the United Church of Christ, and the United Negro College Fund.
 Huston–Tillotson University awards bachelor's degrees in business, education, the humanities, natural sciences, social sciences, science, and technology and a master's degree in educational leadership.
-The university also offers alternative teacher certification and academic programs for undergraduates interested in pursuing post-graduate degrees in law and medicine.
+It also offers alternative teacher certification and academic programs for undergraduates interested in pursuing post-graduate degrees in law and medicine.

 History

-The history of Huston - Tillotson University lies in two schools: Tillotson College and Samuel Huston College.
+Huston–Tillotson University began with the 1952 merger of two earlier schools: "Tillotson College" and "Samuel Huston College".

-Tillotson Collegiate and Normal Institute was chartered as a coeducational school in 1877 by the American Missionary Society of Congregational churches and its namesake, George Jeffrey Tillotson.
-It opened on January 17, 1881, and had 12 presidents: "William E. Brooks, first president (1881-85), was succeeded by John Hershaw (1886), Henry L. Lubbell (1886-1889), William M. Brown (1889-93), Winfield S. Goss (1894-95), Marshall R. Gaines (1896-1904), Arthur W. Partch (1905-06), Isaac M. Agard (1907-18), and Francis W. Fletcher (1919-23).
+"Tillotson Collegiate and Normal Institute" was chartered as a coeducational school in 1877 by the American Missionary Society of Congregational churches and its namesake, George Jeffrey Tillotson.
+It opened on January 17, 1881, and had 12 presidents: "William E. Brooks, first president (1881-85), was succeeded by John Hershaw (1886), Henry L. Hubbell (1886-1889), William M. Brown (1889-93), Winfield S. Goss (1894-95), Marshall R. Gaines (1896-1904), Arthur W. Partch (1905-06), Isaac M. Agard (1907-18), and Francis W. Fletcher (1919-23).
 J. T. Hodges, the first African American to be president (1924-29), was followed by Mary E. Branch (1930-44) and William H. Jones, who became president in 1944."
 Tillotson College was a women's college from 1926 to 1935.

-Samuel Huston College developed out of an 1876 Methodist Episcopal conference.
+"Samuel Huston College" developed out of an 1876 Methodist Episcopal conference.
 An 1883 agreement with the Freedmen's Aid Society led to the development of the college.
 The college was named after Samuel Huston of Marengo, Iowa, and the college opened in 1900.

-On October 24, 1952, Tillotson College and Samuel Huston College merged to form Huston–Tillotson College.
-It then became Huston–Tillotson University on February 28, 2005.
+On October 24, 1952, Tillotson College and Samuel Huston College merged to form "Huston–Tillotson College".
+It then became "Huston–Tillotson University" on February 28, 2005.